Micro Documentation

 });

-Replace <PUBLIC_SECRET> with your account’s public secret obtained in step 1. and <HASH> with the hash ID for the commodity in step 3.
+Replace <PUBLIC_SECRET> with your account’s public secret obtained in step 1, and <HASH> with the commodity hash from step 3a.

 6. Mounting Payment Element on Your Webpage